Understanding and Using the VRIO Framework

 If you are a business owner who operates in a highly competitive industry, you will know all too well that this is the truth.

-When a customer is confronted with a choice between you and other brands selling a particular product or service in your niche, they will ask the question, ‘How is this brand special?’
+What do you think happens shen a customer is confronted with a choice between you and other brands selling a particular product or service in your niche?
+They will ask the question, ‘How is this brand special?’

-You need to make it evident to a potential consumer that your company will give them something no one else can and no one else will.
+You need to make it evident to a potential consumer that you will give them something no one else can or will.

 In other words, you will have to provide your customers value they can’t find anywhere else.